ranss/comment-limiter/readme.txt

 Contributors: ranss
 Tags: comment, length, limit, maximum, comment length, minimum comment, comment characters Requires at least: 4.0
-Tested up to: 4.7.4
+Tested up to: 4.9
-Stable tag: 1.0.0
+Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Comment Limiter allows you to setup a limit of maximum and minimum characters allowed in each comment in your website, with the following features:
+Comment Limiter allows you to setup a limit of maximum and minimum characters allowed in each comment on your website posts, with the following features:

 * An extremely easy-to-use plugin.
 * Setup a maximum and minimum number of characters.